HOMEBLOGINQUIRYSEARCH

 Est. Reading: 6 minutes

 The stomach is a J-shaped sac located on the upper left side of the abdomen.
-The stomach mixes food with digestive juices to break down the food.
-The small intestine is a long, coiled tube located behind the stomach, absorbing nutrients from food and liquids.
+It mixes food with digestive juices to break down the food.
+The small intestine is a long, coiled tube behind the stomach that absorbs nutrients from food and liquids.
 The large intestine is a smaller tube located just below the stomach.
-The large intestine absorbs water from digested food to form feces.
+It absorbs water from digested food to form feces.

 The mouth is the first part of the gastrointestinal tract.
 Food enters the mouth and gets chewed by the teeth.
 The food is then swallowed and goes down the esophagus to the stomach.
 The stomach muscles churn the food and digestive juices to break down the food.
 The food and liquids pass through the small intestine, where most nutrients are absorbed.
 The undigested material then passes into the large intestine, where water is absorbed—the remaining material excretes itself as feces through the rectum and anus.